If you resign from the Register:

 After Three Years from Date of Resignation

 If you resigned as a pharmacist or pharmacy technician from the Register more than three years ago and wish to return to practice in Ontario, you may apply to re-register (not reinstate) as a pharmacist or pharmacy technician.
 You must meet the registration requirements for new applicants.
-Your pharmacy education, PEBC certificate of qualification and practical training requirements would be considered to have been met.
-However, you will be required to successfully complete the Jurisprudence, Ethics and Professionalism exam and demonstrate the currency of your practice.
+Your pharmacy education, PEBC certificate of qualification and practice assessment of competence at entry to the profession requirements will be considered to have been met.
+However, you will be required to successfully complete the Jurisprudence, Ethics and Professionalism exam and demonstrate the currency of your practice as required by the Registration Committee.

 After Revocation